Heart-Healthy Diet Guidelines

 - Monounsaturated fatty acids (found in olive oil, canola oil, peanut oil, nuts, and avocados) and omega-3 polyunsaturated fatty acids (found in oily fish, canola oil, flaxseed, and walnuts) should be the first choice for fats.

-- Omega-6 polyunsaturated fatty acids (corn, safflower, sunflower, and soybean oils and nuts and seeds) are the second choice and should account for 5 - 10% of total calories as part of total fat intake.
-Linoleic acid, the main omega-6 fatty acid found in food, has anti-inflammatory properties.
-Higher intakes of omega-6 fatty acids may help lower blood pressure and reduce diabetes risk.
+- Omega-6 polyunsaturated fatty acids (corn, safflower, sunflower, and soybean oils and nuts and seeds) are the second choice for fats.
+There has been controversy concerning linoleic acid, the main omega-6 fatty acid found in food.
+The American Heart Association supports the health benefits of omega-6 PUFAs and recommends that they be 5 - 10% of total calories as part of total fat intake.

 - Limit saturated fat (found predominantly in animal products, including meat and whole-fat dairy products, as well as coconut, palm kernel and palm oils, and cocoa butter) to less than 7% of total daily calories.